dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 Generated files need to refer to user files using relative paths.
 The sample in the previous section shows this.
 However, generated files don't currently have file paths which can be related to user files.
 Instead, they use an invented path with the form `$"{assemblyName}/{generatorTypeName}/{hintName}.cs"`.

-We propose changing this to define the `SyntaxTree.FilePath` for a generated file to be equivalent to the file path which the generated file *would be written to* if `$(EmitCompilerGeneratedFiles)` is true in the project.
-This will also have the effect of increasing the behavioral consistency of a project which is compiled with generators in-box, versus emitting the generated files, removing the generators, and recompiling.

-In the compiler, when no argument is specified for `/generatedfilesout`, the implementation will use the containing directory of the `/out` argument (i.e. for the resulting DLL), as the base path for `SyntaxTree.FilePath` of generated files, but we will not write the generated files to disk.
-In most normal project configurations, this path can be made relative to the source files.
+We propose changing this to define the `SyntaxTree.FilePath` for a generated file to be *either* within the directory indicated by the `/generatedfilesout` compiler argument, or, if no value is specified for `/generatedfilesout`, to be within the containing directory of the `/out` argument instead (i.e. the containing directory of the output assembly).
+In most normal project configurations, either of these paths can be made relative to the user source files.

+In the `/out` case, the generated files are not written to disk, so the generated file path is only used to inform the language semantics.
+At time of writing, that includes the behavior of interceptors and `[CallerFilePath]`.

+We are only proposing to change the prefix of the generated file paths.
+We expect that the existing format `$"{assemblyName}/{generatorTypeName}/{hintName}.cs"` will remain as the suffix of generated file paths.

+TODO: samples of what paths are used for generated files with a few different combinations of `/out` and `/generatedfilesout`, including when the generated files are read back in from disk.

 ### Add `[InterceptsLocation(string locationSpecifier)]`